30 Simple Ways to Be Prepared for a Blizzard

 24. Be Careful After The Storm

 Once the weather has calmed down, there are still a few things you need to be aware of before venturing back outside.
 If the sky is clear, it’s probably colder than expected.
-Having snow on the ground also tends to make the environment colder and less forgiving.
+Having snow on the ground also makes the environment colder and less forgiving.

 25. Be Aware of Your Surroundings

-Avoid walking or driving through any deep snow drifts as they could be hiding downed power lines or other obstructions.
+Avoid walking or driving through deep snow drifts, as they could hide downed power lines or other obstructions.

 26. Watch Out For Icy Sidewalks and Driveways

-Be cautious when walking on sidewalks and driveways that have been cleared of snow.
-The surfaces may be icy and slick, particularly if the sun was out for a while and melted things.
+Be cautious when walking on sidewalks and driveways cleared of snow.
+The surfaces may be icy and slick, mainly if the sun was out for a while and melted things.

 27. Watch for Fallen Trees

-Watch for fallen tree limbs and other debris that the storm may have left behind.
+Watch for fallen tree limbs and other debris the storm may have left behind.
 This also applies to areas you’re trying to clear with a power snowblower.
-There could be some risk of injury to you and damage to the equipment if you hit fallen tree limbs and branches.
+There could be some risk of injury and damage to the equipment if you hit fallen tree limbs and branches.

 28. Be Cautious Re-Entering Your Home

-If you had to leave your home during the storm, be cautious when re-entering as there could be structural damage that you’re not aware of.
+If you had to leave your home during the storm, be cautious when re-entering, as there could be structural damage you’re unaware of.
 Be sure to walk around the home and look for anything out of order.
-Spend time out back and look for sagging patio roofs, furniture that’s been blown out of place, etc.
+Spend time out back and look for sagging patio roofs, furniture blown out of place, etc.

 29. Stock Food, Water, and Supplies